-Below I’ve come up with these categories and also cut and pasted the actual issue question from the ETS website.
-Remember, the Issue essay you will see test day will be drawn from this question bank.
+Below, you can see that I’ve come up with seven main GRE essay topic categories and sorted the actual issue questions from the ETS website into them.
+Remember, the Issue Essay you will see test day will be drawn from this question bank.

 “Educational institutions have a responsibility to dissuade students from pursuing fields of study in which they are unlikely to succeed.”